Chart Color Schemes

 Longford faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 24.9% of the population is actively pursuing formal education, including 10.6% in primary, 6.1% in secondary, and 2.4% in tertiary education.
-Longford Primary School serves the local area with an enrollment of 242 students.
-The school focuses exclusively on primary education, with secondary options available in nearby areas.
-There are 5.1 school places per 100 residents, lower than the regional average of 9.6, indicating some students may attend schools outside Longford.
+A total of 24.9% of the population is actively pursuing formal education, including 10.6% in primary, 6.1% in secondary, and 2.4% in tertiary education.
+Longford Primary School serves the local area with an enrollment of 242 students as of the latest data.
+The area has varied educational conditions, with one school focusing exclusively on primary education and secondary options available in nearby areas.
+There are 5.1 school places per 100 residents, below the regional average of 9.6, indicating some students may attend schools outside Longford.

 Frequently Asked Questions - Education